ublue-os/bluefin/README.md

 [![release-please](https://github.com/ublue-os/bluefin/actions/workflows/release-please.yml/badge.svg)](https://github.com/ublue-os/bluefin/actions/workflows/release-please.yml)

 A familiar(ish) Ubuntu desktop for Fedora Silverblue.
-Currently you'll need to have Fedora Silverblue installed to rebase to this image (see below).
+Note: Currently you'll need to have Fedora Silverblue installed to rebase to this image (see below).
 We will provide ISOs as soon as the custom image feature lands in the Fedora installer.

-This is an interpretation of "What if we could rebuild Ubuntu from the ground up built on cloud-native technology?"
-The goal is to provide an Ubuntu experience using the most amount of automation possible.
-The endstate is a system as reliable as a Chromebook with near-zero maintainance, but with the power of Ubuntu and Fedora fused together.
+For end users it provides a system as reliable as a Chromebook with near-zero maintainance, with the power of Ubuntu and Fedora fused together.

+For developers we endeavour to provide the best cloud-native developer experience by enabling easy consumption of the [industry's leading tools](https://landscape.cncf.io/card-mode?sort=stars)

 ![image](https://user-images.githubusercontent.com/1264109/224488462-ac4ed2ad-402d-4116-bd08-15f61acce5cf.png)